knice/inquiry.ucsc.edu/source/_articles/2020-21/fish-for-all.md

 algae was the only revenue stream, you would not be able to commercialize it."
 <figure class="left" style="width:300px;">
-  {% asset 2020/weighing-fish.jpg @magick:resize=300 alt:'Weighing fish' %}<figcaption>In this photograph taken at Kapuscinski's previous laboratory at
+  {% asset 2020/weighing-fish.jpg @magick:resize=300 alt:'Weighing fish' %}<figcaption>In this photograph taken at Kapuscinski&#39;s previous laboratory at
 Dartmouth College in New Hampshire, co-team lead and now UCSC associate research professor Pallab Sarker (right) and Dartmouth undergraduate student Alexandra Kariotis weigh fish to document their weight gain on